Twisting, flexible crystals key to solar energy production

-Category: Environment Hits: 0Researchers have revealed long-hidden molecular dynamics that provide desirable properties for solar energy and heat energy applications to an exciting class of materials called halide perovskites.
+Category: Environment Hits: 3Researchers have revealed long-hidden molecular dynamics that provide desirable properties for solar energy and heat energy applications to an exciting class of materials called halide perovskites.
 A key contributor to how these materials create and transport electricity literally hinges on the way their atomic lattice twists and turns in a hinge-like fashion.
 The results will help materials scientists in their quest to tailor the chemical recipes of these materials for a wide range of applications in an environmentally friendly way.

 Read more https://www.sciencedaily.com/releases/2021/03/210315141758.htm